DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Prereq Power: Hidden Strike
 - Tags: Assassin

+# Power Points

+**Small Power Gain**

+- Description: Harnessing more stored power allows for greater achievements.
+- Mechanic: Passive.
+You gain 2 additional Power Points.
+Add 2 to PP
+- XP: 1

+**Large Power Gain**

+- Description: Gathering power is one of the paths to true mastery of the self.
+- Mechanic: Passive.
+You gain 4 additional Power Points.
+Add 4 to PP
+- XP: 2

 # Resilience

 **Condition Resilience**

 - Description: Through training or sheer will, you brace your body for trials ahead.
 - Mechanic: Passive.
-Select on of the following conditions when taking this power: Blinded, Deafened, Burned, Poisoned, Frozen, or Suffocating.
+Select one of the following conditions when taking this power: Blinded, Deafened, Burned, Poisoned, Frozen, or Suffocating.
 If you make a check to avoid being subjected to this effect, you do so at Upper Hand.
 - XP: 1
 - Prereq Level: 2
 - Prereq Skill: VIT > 1